merveilles/The-Town/docs/INFRASTRUCTURE.md

 ## Domain Registration
 The [merveilles.town](https://merveilles.town) domain is registered through **[Dreamhost](https://dreamhost.com/)** and is set to automatically renew before the registration expires.

+## Funding
+We currently use a [Patreon](https://patreon.com/merveillestown) and [Ko-Fi](https://ko-fi.com/somnius) so we can get donations to keep the server running.
+We're investigating other options to let people donate in other ways as well.

 # Cost
 | Resource | Cost | Reference | Notes |